oxur/erlang-ports-example/README.md

 $ make
 ```

-This will clone the Go and Common Lisp repos that are used in the examples.
+This will build the Go and Common Lisp servers that are used in the examples, compile the LFE, and create an OTP release.
-Now you need to tell Quicklisp about the cloned Common Lisp libs:

 Now the app is ready to run: